 Wix allows you to choose a beautiful layout and create a blog right away.
 It has amazing features like feeds, galleries, email campaigns, built-in templates to help you grow your blog and elevate it to greater heights.
 For a better experience, you can also add the Wix Blog app to your site.

-Squarespace also comes with amazing blogging tools, all built into the editor itself.
-Owing to its visually appealing blog templates, Squarespace is especially useful for photography and graphic-related blogs.
-It also offers other useful features such as multiple author contribution, social sharing, category support, and more.
+Squarespace also comes with amazing blogging tools, all built into the WYSIWYG editor itself.
+Owing to its visually appealing blog templates, Squarespace is especially useful for high-quality photography and graphic design blogs.
+It also offers other useful features such as multiple author contributions, social sharing, category support, and more.

 Your website is not going to promote itself on its own.
 To make it grow more and increase outreach, you need some effective marketing tools.
 And both Wix and Squarespace don’t cut any corners when it comes to their marketing tools.